 Menopause is the time in a woman's life when she stops having monthly periods.
-It often is referred to as the change of life and marks the transition between a woman's childbearing years and her nonchildbearing years.
-Menopause is a natural part of aging and occurs as result of the gradual loss of estrogen — a hormone produced in the ovaries.
+It's often referred to as the change of life and marks the transition between a woman's childbearing and nonchildbearing years.
+Menopause is a natural part of aging and occurs due to the gradual loss of estrogen — a hormone produced in the ovaries.

 Menopause is diagnosed primarily by its symptoms and usually occurs between the ages of 45 and 55, with an average age of 51.
-As estrogen production declines, women often develop irregular periods, hot flashes, night sweats, mood swings and fatigue.
+Women often develop irregular periods, hot flashes, night sweats, mood swings and fatigue as estrogen production declines.
 These symptoms usually develop three to five years before a woman's last period — a time referred to as perimenopause.

-If a woman is 45 or older and stops menstruating completely, then a presumptive diagnosis of menopause can be made.
-It is officially diagnosed when a woman has been without a period for one year.
-Most women in this group do not need any lab testing to confirm menopause, especially if they are having menopausal symptoms, such as hot flashes or vaginal dryness.
+If a woman is 45 or older and stops menstruating altogether, then a presumptive diagnosis of menopause can be made.
+It's officially diagnosed when a woman has been without a period for one year.
+Most women in this group don't need any lab testing to confirm menopause, especially if they have menopausal symptoms, such as hot flashes or vaginal dryness.

-If a woman is under 45 and stops having periods or thinks she may be having menopause symptoms, then she should talk with her doctor.
-She may need testing to see if it is menopause or another problem causing her symptoms.
-Women should see their doctor if they have menopausal symptoms that are really bothersome or if they have heavy bleeding during their period, between periods or if they start bleeding again after completing menopause.
+If a woman is under 45 and stops having periods or thinks she may be having menopause symptoms, then she should talk with her health care provider.
+She may need testing to see if it's menopause or another problem causing her symptoms.
+Women should see their health care provider if they have menopausal symptoms that are bothersome, heavy bleeding during or between their periods, or if they start bleeding again after completing menopause.

 What are the long-term complications of menopause?

-There are long-term complications linked to the decreased levels of estrogen associated with menopause.
+Long-term complications are linked to the decreased levels of estrogen associated with menopause.
 Osteoporosis, which is thinning of the bones, leads to a decrease in bone mass which may lead to curvature of the spine, fractures and pain.
 The risk of cardiovascular disease, including heart attacks and strokes, also is increased in postmenopausal women.

 What are the treatment options for menopause?